 In other words, regardless of our differences, we are all human beings whom are all connected and created to help each other.

-It can be as simple as giving sincere smiles to strangers, doing random acts of kindness on a regular basis or even by just giving your loved ones your undivided attention when you are with them (no distractions from gadgets please).
+It can be as simple as giving sincere smiles to people you come across throughout the day, doing random acts of kindness on a regular basis, or giving your loved ones your undivided attention whenever you’re with them (no distractions from gadgets, please).

-You’ll find that when you extend love, compassion and kindness to those around you, it will make its way back to you exponentially.
-And life as you know it becomes more joyful and meaningful.
+You’ll find that when you extend love, compassion, and kindness to those around you, it’ll make its way back to you exponentially.
+And life as you know it becomes much more joyful and meaningful.